tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ## Trivy Reports

-All Trivy Reports can be seen in three ways: Overview mode (in Home), Inspect mode (Browse) and Detailed.
+Trivy Reports can be seen in three ways: Overview mode (in Home), Inspect mode (Browse) and Detailed.
 Each is described in detail below.

 > **Note:** All examples in this documentation are from Vulnerability Reports pages, as all Trivy Reports related pages are similar as layout and functionalities, with one big exception, SBOM Reports.

 ### Home - Overview mode

-It is the "at a glance" page, where various statistics related to Trivy Reports can be seen.
+It is the "at-a-glance" page, where various statistics related to Trivy Reports can be seen.

 On the left are some tables related to various statistics **(1)**, and on the right (where applicable) are some graphs **(2)** to give an idea how they stand.